MCP Apps: Bring MCP Apps to your users!

 • It wasn’t compatible with all IDEs.

-• It required the user to manually call the docs in every single prompt where they wanted the docs referenced.
+• It required the user to manually call the docs in every prompt where they wanted them referenced.

 • AI agents would still make incorrect assumptions about implementation patterns